snudatalab/Auto-MPFT/README.md

 | RiceLeaf | Real-world | 3.3K | $3120 \times 3120$ |
 | Bird | Real-world | 306 | $6000 \times 4000$ |

-## Reference
+## References

-If you use this code, please cite the following paper.
+If you use this code, please cite the following papers.
 ~~~
 @inproceedings{ParkKK24,
   author    = {Yong-chan Park and